Quiet time can be done through all these activities.

-Quiet time activities are perfect for your kids that have stopped taking daily naps, but are still in need of a little down time.
+Quiet time activities are perfect for your kids that have stopped taking daily afternoon nap, but is still in need of a little down time.

 If you aren’t able to get them to lay down for a bit of rest, trying these activities may be a great solution.